phamann/rollup-plugin-hash/README.md

 Type: `string`
 Required: `false`

 Filename to write a manifest to.
-Will generate a JSON manifest mapping input file to hashed output.
+Will generate a JSON manifest mapping input filename to hashed output filename.
 Useful if you want to dynamically generate link to your hashed output server-side.

 Example manifest: